paulmorio/geo2dr/README.md

 4. Do you accept contributions?

-- *yes, I very much welcome them.
+- *Yes.
 Thank you for improving this library.
-We all benefit the better it becomes.*
+We all benefit the better Geo2DR becomes.*